Let's Get Emotional

 Accommodation booking sites play on the fear that rooms will sell out by claiming that several other people are looking at the same ones at that very moment – something for which they’ve recently received a hand slapping.

 At the same time, many companies send emails and social content warning that sales are ending imminently, putting pressure on buyers who think they’re about to miss out on good deals.
-Such tactics are quick routes to buyer’s remorse.
+Such tactics can offer a shortcut to buyer’s remorse but by addressing anxieties honestly rather than exacerbating them, marketers can play a constructive role.

 Anger is usually seen as a negative emotion, but it can have positive influences as well as positive outcomes when used in the right way.
 It’s been used throughout history to rally.
 Women’s suffrage, for example, developed from anger and frustration.
 Environmental NGO Greenpeace routinely uses it to gain supporters and incite action.
 Politicians use anger in their campaigns to encourage audiences to vote for them by exposing opponents and current government flaws.